-Larger but similarly transient effects on blood pressure were recorded among patients receiving concomitant nitrates (see sections 4.3 and 4.5).
+Larger but similarly transient effects on blood pressure were recorded among patients receiving concomitant nitrates (see section Contraindication and section Interaction With Other Medicinal Products).

 In a study of the hemodynamic effects of a single oral 100 mg dose of sildenafil in 14 patients with severe coronary artery disease (CAD) (>70% stenosis of at least one coronary artery), the mean resting systolic and diastolic blood pressures decreased by 7% and 6%, respectively compared to baseline.
 Mean pulmonary systolic blood pressure decreased by 9%.
 Sildenafil showed no effect on cardiac output, and did not impair blood flow through the stenosed coronary arteries, and resulted in improvement (approximately 13%) in adenosine-induced coronary flow reserve (in both stenosed and reference arteries).